Graham Tomlin

-Graham Stuart Tomlin (born 1 August 1958) is a British theologian, author and Church of England bishop.
+Graham Stuart Tomlin (born 1 August 1958) is a British theologian, author and former Church of England bishop.
 Since 2022, he has led the Centre for Cultural Witness; he served as Bishop of Kensington, an area bishop in the Diocese of London from 2015 until 2022.
 From 2007 until 2015, he was dean then principal of St Mellitus College and is now its president.

 Early life

 Tomlin was born in 1958.
 His father was a Baptist minister.
 He was brought up a Christian but became an atheist during his teenage years.
 He was educated at Bristol Grammar School; the school was at first an all-boys direct grant grammar school before becoming a private school in 1976.

 He studied English literature at Lincoln College, Oxford and graduated with a Bachelor of Arts (BA) degree from the University of Oxford in 1980; as per tradition, this BA degree was promoted to a Master of Arts (MA (Oxon)) degree in 1983.
 He returned to Oxford to study theology and train for ordained ministry at Wycliffe Hall, Oxford.
 He graduated from the University of Oxford with another BA degree in 1985.
 He later completed a PhD in theology at the University of Exeter on St Paul, Martin Luther and Blaise Pascal.
 His doctoral thesis was titled "Foolishness and wisdom: the Theology of the Cross in Paul, Luther and Pascal".